 Timing

 The flight to quality in private credit is happening now.
-Distress across Apollo, Blue Owl, Blackstone, Ares and Golub is producing a generational LP repositioning.
-Bootstrap's anchor LP base — the EIF, BBB, KfW, Casey Foundation and the Visa Foundation — is itself an endorsement that institutional capital has already identified this manager as the right side of the asymmetry.
+Distress in the BDC platforms — the Apollo MFIC sale, the daily-marks concession, the broader return compression across Blackstone, Blue Owl, Ares and Golub — is producing a generational LP repositioning.
+And Bootstrap's anchor LP base — the EIF, the BBB, KfW, Casey Foundation and the Visa Foundation — is itself an endorsement that institutional capital has already identified this manager as the right side of the asymmetry.